sm18lr88/OpenAI_TTS_GUI/README.md

 - Presets: you can save or load your custom instructions
 - Long Text: handled automatically; no character limits
 - Feedback: Live character/chunk count for manual cost calculation if desired
-- Themes: Dark (default) or Light (now using Fluent UI styling via qfluentwidgets)
+- Themes: Dark or Light (native Qt)
 - API Key: manually set, or reads from your environment variables
 - Retention: retain individual mp3 chunks if desired
 - Sidecar: JSON metadata written next to outputs for reproducibility